EOP-OMB/federal-program-inventory/website/_program/TC.112.md

 authorizations: []
 beneficiary_types: []
 categories:
-- 'Tax Expenditures - Education, Training, Employment, and Social Services '
+- Tax Expenditures - Education, Training, Employment, and Social Services
 cfda: TC.112
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: Under the baseline tax system, all compensation, including dedicated payments and in-kind benefits, should be included in taxable income.
-In contrast, the Tax Code allows certain professionals who perform in underserved areas or specific fields, and as a consequence have their student loans discharged, not to recognize such discharge as income.
+objective: The baseline tax system would not allow a deduction for personal expenditures.
+  In contrast, the Tax Code provides taxpayers a deduction for contributions to nonprofit educational institutions that are similar to personal expenditures.
+Moreover, taxpayers who donate capital assets to educational institutions can deduct the asset’s current value without being taxed on any appreciation in value.
+An individual’s total charitable contribution generally may not exceed 50 percent (60 percent for tax years 2018 through 2025) of adjusted gross income; a corporation’s total charitable contributions generally may not exceed 10 percent of pre-tax income.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":7270000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":6230000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":9090000000.0}]'
 outlays: null
 permalink: /program/TC.112.html
 popular_name: ''